Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 @note
 1. **Quetzal** does not know anything about your own classes, so you will need a bit of extra effort to write a recursion on the AST data
 2. But at least you don't have to worry about the parsing logic anymore!
-3. Adapting your own classes can be tedious, don't hesitate to ask for help on the github issue pages!
+3. If the task becomes tedious, don't hesitate to [ask for help](https://github.com/Quetzal-framework/quetzal-CoaTL/issues) !
 4. On most compilers but Apple Clang, you could simplify the example code by writing: `subtree.left_child = std::make_unique<MyNode>(ast.name, ast.distance_to_parent);` in the recursion function.

 **Input**